Western Zone

-The Western Zone (ዞባ ምዕራብ) is a zone in the Tigray Region of Ethiopia.
-It is subdivided into three woredas (districts); from north to south they are Kafta Humera, Welkait and Tsegede.
+The Western Zone (ዞባ ምዕራብ) (Amharic: መእራባዊ ዞን) is a disputed zone that lies between the Amhara Region and Tigray Region of Ethiopia.
+The main contestants claiming authority over the Western Zone are the Tigray People's Liberation Front (TPLF) and the Amhara Regional Government / FANO-linked groups in control of the zone.
+It is subdivided into three woredas (districts); from north to south they are Kafta Humera, Welkait and Tsegede (also known as Tegede in Amharic).
 The largest town is Humera.
-The Western Zone is bordered on the east by the North Western Zone, the south by the Amhara Region, the west by Sudan and on the north by Eritrea.
+The Western Zone is bordered on the east by the North Western Zone of the Tigray Region, on the south by the North Gondar Zone of the Amhara Region, the west by Sudan and on the north by Eritrea.